josmar-crwdstffng/angular/packages/compiler-cli/src/ngtsc/shims/README.md

 * As references on their source files (those added by `ShimReferenceTagger`).
 * As imports written by users.

-This means that it's not guaranteed for a source file to be loaded before its shim.
+This means that it is not guaranteed for a source file to be loaded before its shim.

 ### `ShimReferenceTagger`